Program Director: Major Victor Stephenson

 United States Army Officer, part-time or fulltime, with possible career fields in

-The Army Reserve Officers Training Corps (Army ROTC) program offers leadership and management training to CSULB students.
-This dynamic four-year program of instruction develops the mental and physical abilities of students in preparation for positions of leadership with the military and civilian communities.
-Students may enroll for academic elective credit without incurring any military service obligation.
-The curriculum includes military leadership and management courses; courses which provide an awareness of the heritage of the U.S. Military; the Armed Forces’ role in national defense strategy; professional military subjects; and military ethics.
-The program is oriented towards preparing the student for a military career.
-Students desiring to attain a highly sought-after commission as a Second Lieutenant in the U.S. Army must meet eligibility requirements and complete the Military Science/Army ROTC (Reserve Officer Training Corps) Advanced Course.
+The Army Reserve Officers Training Corps (Army ROTC) is a four‑year program.
+Students desiring to attain a commission as a Second Lieutenant in the U.S. Army must meet eligibility requirements and complete the Military Science/Army ROTC Advanced Course.
 To be eligible for the Commissioning Program, a student must be enrolled full time (12 units) at CSULB, have at least one and a half years remaining as a university student, be physically qualified, complete the advanced course and graduate prior to reaching their 31st birthday.

-One method to qualify for the Advanced Course is to successfully complete the challenging 30-day ROTC Summer Basic Camp.
-Students normally attend Basic Camp between their second and third academic years.
-It is important that potential transfer students who plan to participate in the two-year ROTC program make their intentions known directly to the Military Science Program no later than May of the year they plan to register at the university even though this date may precede the date of their final acceptance by the university.
+Transfer students who plan to participate in the two‑year ROTC program need to make their intentions known directly to the Military Science Program no later than May of the year they plan to register at the university.

-The Advanced Course is a two-year period where ROTC cadets receive advanced leadership and management training.
-The cadets receive many hours of hands-on, practical leadership experiences to prepare them for a military career or a management position in the civilian sector.
-To become a cadet in the Advanced Course a student must complete the Basic Course, or ROTC Summer Basic Camp, or Basic Training.
+The Advanced Course is a two‑year period.
+To become a cadet, students must complete the Basic Course, ROTC Summer Basic Camp, or Basic Training.
 The cadet must also make a commitment to attend all required training activities and sign a contract to accept a commission in the United States Army.
-In return for the student’s commitment, the Military Science Department will provide $350 - $500 a month, classroom instruction, real leadership opportunities, and continuous feedback on each cadet’s leadership progress.
-A 32-day summer training camp, between the two years of the Advanced Course, will be provided for assessing and developing each cadet’s leadership abilities.
-All equipment, uniforms, room, board, and medical care are furnished free while at this camp.
-The cadets will also receive pay at the rate of one-half of Second Lieutenant's basic pay.
-Upon successful completion of the Advanced Course and graduation from the university, the cadet will be eligible to be commissioned as a Second Lieutenant in the United States Army.
+In return, the Military Science Department will provide $350 - $500 a month, classroom instruction, leadership opportunities, and feedback on cadet's leadership progress.
+A 32-day summer training camp will be provided for assessing and developing the cadet's leadership abilities.
+Cadets receive pay at the rate of one-half of Second Lieutenant's basic pay.
+Upon successful completion of the Advanced Course and graduation from the university, cadets will be eligible to be commissioned as a Second Lieutenant in the United States Army.